Skip to Content

 Differences Between Real and Fake Obsidian

-TIP: Acquiring a piece of obsidian that needs to be cut and polished can be quite a stressful task if you have never done it before.
-Find out more on cutting and polishing obsidian in the article below:
+TIP: Acquiring a piece of obsidian that needs to be cut and polished can be quite stressful if you have never done it before.
+Find out more about cutting and polishing obsidian in the article below:

 How to Cut & Polish Obsidian: Follow These 7 Simple Steps